orbisgis/geoclimate/docs/input_data/INPUT_DATA_MODEL.md

 ### ROAD type

-- Concerned table : `input_road`
-- Concerned fields: `type`

-Below are listed the possible values for the `type` attributes in the `input_road` table.
+Lists of all possible values for the `type` attribute in the `input_road` table.

-- Term: value used to qualify the type of the road
+- Term: value used to qualify the `type` of the road
-- Definition: provides a definition of the type attribute
+- Definition: provides a definition of the `type` attribute
 - Source: most of the values are based on concepts from existing thesauri.
 In this case, we indicate their sources.

 | Term         | Definition                                                   | Source                                                       |